HaiderJirrie/Haider-Website/README.md

 ## React

 To facilitate future expansion, I chose React because of its reusable component structure.\
-I learned to work with React during a semester webdevelopment.
+I learned to work with React during a semester about webdevelopment.

 ## Tailwind